statisticsnorway/statbus/README.md

 docker compose -f docker-compose.support-services-postgres.yml up
 ```

-Later, to stop the services, press ctrl+d.
+Later, to stop the services, press ctrl+c.

 To remove the database, and start fresh, run the command
 ```sh